Developing Your Childs Potential

 Personally speaking as a Dad I drilled my kids and was told later by my eldest son that I was a strict Dad.
 My wife and I have no regrets as my teenage children made healthy choices and decisions which they still continue to do in their adult life.

-According to Amy Morin, LCSW she states that the overall goal of your discipline strategies should be for your child to learn self-discipline.
+According to Amy Morin, LCSW, who states that the overall goal of your discipline strategies should be for your child to learn self-discipline.
 Kids with self-discipline are able to make healthy choices even when their parents aren’t standing over their shoulder telling them what to do.

 Children who develop self-discipline are more likely to live happier lives, according to a study published in the Journal of Personality.
 Research indicates that people who have self-discipline experience less conflict and less emotional distress in life.